kyma-project/serverless/docs/user/08-10-best-practices.md

 Get started with [Function UI](tutorials/01-10-create-inline-function.md)
 ![function-ui](../assets/svls-function-ui.png)

-## Use Kyma CLI for better development experience
+## Use Kyma CLI for Better Development Experience

 Defining your Function from the Kyma dashboard is very quick and easy, but it might not be enough to satisfy your needs as a developer.
 To code and test more complex cases, you may want to write your Function in your favorite IDE or run and debug the Function on your local machine, before actually deploying in Kyma runtime.
 Also, you might want to avoid recreating the same Functions manually from the UI on a different environment.
 In the end, having deployable artifacts is more desirable.
 This is where Kyma CLI comes in handy, as it enables you to keep your Function's code and configuration in the form of a workspace.